 http://www.fitsugar.com/Fit-Fat-OECD-Report-Obesity-11186405

-Defined: Obesity is, medical condition in which excess body fat has accumulated to the extent that it may have an adverse effect on health, leading to reduced life expectancy and/or increased health problems.
+Defined: Obesity is, a medical condition in which excess body fat has accumulated to the extent that it may have an adverse effect on health, leading to reduced life expectancy and/or increased health problems.

 Side-effects of weight gain may include: decreased self-esteem, depression, fitting room frustration, feeling insecure at social gatherings, extreme dieting, binge eating, etc.